-After all, finding a trend is a key priority in trading because that is where the greatest money is produced.
+After all, finding a trend is a key priority in trading because this produces the most money.

-A MACD chart normally has three numbers that are used to establish the parameters.
+A MACD chart normally has three numbers that establish the parameters.

-- The first is the number of periods that the faster-moving average is calculated across.
+- The first is the number of periods that the faster-moving average calculation covers.

 - The number of periods used in the slower moving average is the second factor.